mhebrard/mhebrard.github.io/tutorials/ubuntu.md

 description: Install ubuntu as a "Win10 app"
 ---

-## Activate Windows subsystem for Linux
+## Activate Windows Subsystem for Linux

 Windows 10 allows to install Linux as an application.
 Here we will activate Windows Subsystem for Linux (WSL) then install Ubuntu from the Microsoft Store.
 This application take the form of a terminal and come with a full Ubuntu distribution.
 Note that we will not have any Graphic User Interface with this application, but we have access to all the command line tools.
 It is also good to know that Windows file system is automaticaly mount inside the linux file system so we can access our data seamlessly.